axibase/atsd/portals/selecting-series.md

     fstype = ext4
 ```

-The `multiple-series` setting can be used to display all series without specifying any tags in widget configuration at all:
+Use the `multiple-series` setting to display all series without specifying any tags in the widget configuration:

 ```ls
 # Display all series without merging